jankner/meta-report/report.md

 meta-repa uses both shallow and deep embedding.
 It has a core language that is deeply embedded.
 The arrays that users of the library use are a shallow embedding that is built on top of the core language.
+This is described in detail in \ref{sec:shallow}.

 ## High-performance programming in Haskell